Startup America: Commitments

 Department of Veterans Affairs Launches New Incubators to Help Vets Start High-Growth Businesses

-The Department of Veterans Affairs (VA) has established two of the first integrated business accelerators focused solely on helping our Veterans launch and sustain their own businesses.
-The first accelerator program is a brick-and-mortar facility in Milwaukee, Wisconsin.
-Veteran Entrepreneurial Transfer (VETransfer) is a non-profit business incubator providing physical office space and shared services to help Veteran-owned businesses get off the ground.
-The second program is a virtual, online business accelerator focused initially on Veteran entrepreneurs in Roanoke, Virginia and Philadelphia, Pennsylvania.
-The VetSuccess Employment Accelerator (VetSEA) will provide a suite of online tools and resources that assist Veterans in all phases of the entrepreneurial process, from assessing their skills readiness to developing a business plan to launching and building a new company.
+The Department of Veterans Affairs (VA) has established the first integrated business accelerator focused solely on helping our Veterans launch and sustain their own businesses.
+Based in Milwaukee, Wisconsin, Veteran Entrepreneurial Transfer (VETransfer) is a non-profit business incubator providing physical office space and shared services to help Veteran-owned businesses get off the ground.
 Learn more.

-National Science Foundation Launches Center for Teaching Innovation and Entrepreneurship in Engineering
+National Science Foundation Launches a National Center for Engineering Pathways to Innovation (Epicenter)

-The National Science Foundation (NSF) has awarded a $10 million grant over five years to launch a national center for teaching innovation and entrepreneurship at the nearly 350 engineering schools throughout the U.S. Directed by the Stanford Technology Ventures Program (STVP) at Stanford University’s School of Engineering, in partnership with the National Collegiate Inventors and Innovators Alliance (NCIIA), the center will serve as an education, research and outreach hub, inspiring the nation’s undergraduate engineering students to develop innovative products and services for lasting economic and societal impact.
-Learn more.
+The National Science Foundation (NSF) has awarded a $10 million grant over five years to launch a national center for teaching innovation and entrepreneurship at the nearly 350 engineering schools throughout the U.S. The center is managed by the Stanford Technology Ventures Program (STVP) at Stanford University’s School of Engineering, in partnership with the National Collegiate Inventors and Innovators Alliance (NCIIA).
+Epicenter offers entrepreneurship and innovation programs for engineering faculty and students; partners with leaders in academia and government to build a national entrepreneurship agenda in engineering; conducts research on higher education models; hosts online classes and resources; and forms communities around entrepreneurship in engineering education It serves as an education, research and outreach hub, inspiring the nation’s undergraduate engineering students to develop innovative products and services for lasting economic and societal impact.

 Department of Energy Funds Clean Energy Business Competitions for Students Nationwide